scylladb/scylladb/docs/index.rst

   Simplify application development with the fully managed DBaaS.

 .. topic-box::
-  :title: ScyllaDB On-Premise
+  :title: ScyllaDB OSS and Enterprise
   :link: getting-started
   :class: large-4
-  :anchor: ScyllaDB Open Source and Enterprise Documentation
+  :anchor: ScyllaDB Documentation

   Deploy and manage the database in your environment.